OTL: Michigan State secrets extend far beyond Larry Nassar case

 "A lot of the statements that are coming out now ... from Mark Hollis or administration claiming there's no rape culture, is misleading," Allswede says.
 "When there's multiple reports against specific programs, that needs to be followed up on.
 That needs to be addressed.
 It's not a coincidence."

-Nicole Noren is a producer in ESPN investigative's unit.
+Nicole Noren is a producer in ESPN's investigative unit.
 Investigative reporter?John Barr and staff writer Dan Murphy contributed to this report.